jonas-kgomo/Consortium/content/tutorial/tutorial.md

 ## Colored Papers

-> Papers tha are diffused into different levels of content and quality

-White,yellow papers (pre-prints),
+> Papers tha are diffused into different levels of content White,yellow papers (pre-prints),
 -   A **White paper** is authoritative reports that inform readers in short to understand complex issues, solve problem and make right decision.
 -   A **Yellow paper** is a document containing research that has not yet been formally accepted or published in an academic journal.
 It is synonymous to the more widely used term preprint.
 - **black** and **grey** papers

-## Distilled Papers
+> Distilled Papers

     Type-set papers

+### Lifting State Up

 Currently, each Square component maintains the game's state.
 To check for a winner, we'll maintain the value of each of the 9 squares in one location.